FIRST COAST POPS ORCHESTRA

 OUR HISTORY

-In 1989, Willis Page established the First Coast Pops Orchestra, which brought the Boston Pops approach to Florida via weekend concerts held at the Jacksonville Beach Flag Pavilion.
+In 1989, Willis Page established the Frist Coast Pops Orchestra, which brought the Boston Pops approach to Florida via weekend concerts held at the Jacksonville Beach Flag Pavillion.

 • Home